Astrophotography, or “imaging” as

 using specially hyped film with hours of manual guiding just to get something

 vaguely similar to what you’d see in magazines.
-Well it was just too hard for
+Well, it was just too hard for

 me.
 I put the scope away until I discovered the new world of digital imaging.
 I

-Rainbow Astro RST135E portable mount, Takahashi FSQ-106 4” refractor, Planewave
+Astro RST135E portable mount, Takahashi FSQ-106 4” refractor, Planewave 12.5”

-12.5” CDK scope, and Finger Lakes Proline 16803 camera.
-Better equipment
+CDK scope, and Finger Lakes Proline 16803 camera.
+Better equipment doesn’t

-easier and far more affordable.
+more affordable.

 I specialize in deep sky images.

-I have many great Televue eyepieces, I almost never use them.
-I just can’t see
+have many great Televue eyepieces, I almost never use

-observing a dim fuzzy blob when you can get great images through digital time exposures.
-And since everything is
+them.
+I just can’t see observing a dim fuzzy blob when you can get great images

-computer controlled I can do it in a nice warm living room in the winter or
+And since everything is computer controlled, I can do it in a nice warm living

-hiding from bugs in the summer.
-I also don’t do much solar system work.
+room in the winter or hiding from bugs in the summer.
+I also don’t do much

-Imaging planets or the sun uses a totally different process than deep sky
+solar system work.
+Imaging planets or the sun uses a totally different

-imaging.
-I do have special filters for the Sun and several good video cameras
+process than deep sky imaging.
+I do have special filters for the Sun and

-key to solar system imaging, but for some unknown reason haven’t done much with
+several good video cameras key to solar system imaging, but for some unknown

 Deep sky imaging is dependent on